the-teachingRSE-project/competencies/competencies.md

 would have chosen different competencies, we will argue that this trifecta of skills is exactly what is needed for modern digital research.

-While this paper is based on workshop discussions that were attended largely by Research Software Engineers (deRSE23 in Paderborn, un-deRSE23 in Jena, Germany), we believe that the competencies formulated here can offer far-reaching impact beyond the domain of RSE into adjacent fields of science and, indeed, the wider research community, since most research involves some amount
+While this community paper is based on workshop discussions that were attended largely by Research Software Engineers (deRSE23 in Paderborn, un-deRSE23 in Jena, Germany), we believe that the competencies formulated here can offer far-reaching impact beyond the domain of RSE into adjacent fields of science and, indeed, the wider research community, since most research involves some amount